Skip to main content

 National College Credit Recommendation Service

 Approaches and Techniques of Educational Intervention I (SPE198)

 Formerly Approaches and Techniques of Intervention I (SPE198)

 Traditional classroom-based offered at Maalot, Jerusalem, and other authorized locations.
 Distance learning and hybrid options available.

 Traditional classroom model

-This course is designed to convey critical knowledge of intervention approaches and techniques for specialized educators.
-Major topics covered are: types of learning disabilities, behavior disorders, developmental disorders, IEP's (individualized education plans), principal intervention approaches, techniques associated with these approaches, the intellectual, physical, emotional, and external influences of successful intervention strategies, the factors that foster healthy development within intervention milieus, and the evaluation of selected approaches.
+Topics include: types of learning disabilities, behavior disorders, developmental disorders, IEP's (individualized education plans), principal intervention approaches, techniques associated with these approaches, the intellectual, physical, emotional, and external influences of successful intervention strategies, the factors that foster healthy development within intervention milieus, and the evaluation of selected approaches.

 In the lower division baccalaureate/associate degree category, 3 semester hours in Education or Special Education (2/11) (4/16 revalidation) (3/21 revalidation).